arun-kr-reddy/notes/cplusplus.md

   {
     public:
       B() { a.x = 3; }  // A() called first (initialization) then x set (assignment), easier to call a(3) directly
-                        // what if default constructor allocated memory or opened files that you don't need
+                        // what if default ctor allocated memory or opened files that you don't need
     private:
       A a;
   };